 ILR's Alumni Directory

-Within our office in 201 Ives Hall, students can access information on ILR alumni through directories, sorted by the name of the alumni, name of the organization, industry, or geographic location.
+Within our office in 201 Ives Hall, students may access information on ILR alumni through directories, sorted by the name of the alumni, name of the organization, occupation, industry, or geographic location.

 Cornell Career Services also sponsors a General Interest Career Fair each September for employers who are seeking students from all colleges and majors.
-Additionally, a Nonprofit and Government Career Fair and an Environmental Career Fair are held during the spring semester.
-These and other Cornell-sponsored recruiting events are a great forum to talk with potential employers.
+Additionally, the Nonprofit and Government Career Fair, Environmental Career Fair, and Summer Opportunities Career Fair are held during the spring semester.
+These and other Cornell-sponsored recruiting events provide a great forum through which to talk with potential employers.

 ILR sponsors two Roundtables each fall: the CAHRS (Center for Advanced HR Studies)-sponsored Executive Roundtable held in September and the Labor Roundtable, usually held in November.
 The CAHRS Executive Roundtable brings high-level executives from top corporations to Ithaca to answer students' questions about HR issues in the corporate sector.
-The Labor Roundtable allows students to ask top labor leaders about issues facing the labor movement.
+The Labor Roundtable provides students with an opportunity to ask labor leaders about issues facing the labor movement.
 Both of these events are opportunities for students to learn more about these fields, network, and make important connections for future job searches.